-Before you start scanning, you'll want to understand how the LF1's scan works, adjust your projector's settings if necessary, set up your physical scene, and select the ideal objects and conditions for the scan.
+Before you start scanning, you'll want to adjust your projector's settings if necessary, set up your physical scene, and select the ideal objects and conditions for the scan.

 There are a few projector settings you may want to change to ensure a proper scan.
 Settings and menus will vary across different projectors, but the following are generally consistent ones to look out for.
 If you have the Kit Projector (Epson 1060), we've outlined all our recommended settings here: Recommended Kit Projector Settings.